ER Nurse Resume Example

 How to make your resume ATS compliant

-Here a some simple tips to follow for an ATS-friendly resume:
+Here are a few quick tips for creating an ATS-friendly resume:

 Takeaways for your ER nurse resume